rpgreview/papersandpaychecks/cow-orkers.md

 5.0 Alternate Settings and Scenarios
 5.1 Scenario: Keep The Borderlands by Michael Cole
-5.2 Scenario: Palaces of the Silver Princess by Michael Cole
+5.2 Scenario: Palaces of the Electrum Princess

 # 0.0 Introduction